-First, politely make every effort to decline.
-If the person persists and you feel certain that refusal would cause insult or embarrassment to the donor, you should politely accept the gift but promptly report it to your manager.
-Management, in consultation with your organization's ethics and compliance officer, will determine the proper disposition.
+- Gifts of cash or cash equivalent (such as gift certificates, discounts, loans, stock, stock options) - Gifts or entertainment that is guid pro quo (offered for something in return), or that could give rise to the perception that it is guid pro guo, or that could create a feeling of obligation to the donor - reputation refusal would cause insult or embarrassment to the donor, you should politely accept the gift but promptly report it to your manager.
+Management, in consultation with your organization's Ethics and Compliance Officer or the Legal Department will determine the proper disposition.